Finding Support After Suicide: Traumatic Grief and Ideas to Help

 Creating a Lasting Tribute:

-A Personalized Memorial: Designate a space or create an object that reflects your loved one's unique personality.
-Plant a tree, create a scrapbook of their adventures, or commission a piece of art in their honor.
+A personalized memorial can be a beautiful way to honor your loved one.
+Designate a space or create an object that reflects their unique personality.
+Plant a tree in their honor, create a scrapbook of their adventures, or commission a piece of art in their honor.

 This personalized touch keeps their memory vibrant.

-Celebrating Their Legacy: Organize a fundraiser or awareness event in their name.
+You can also organize a fundraiser or awareness event in their name.
 Supporting suicide prevention efforts is a powerful way to honor them while making a positive impact.

 Finding Connection Through Shared Passions:

 Remember, the healing journey is yours alone.
 Choose ways to honor your loved one that feel authentic and comforting to you.
+Every act of remembrance is a testament to the love and bond you shared.

 Resources: